kewalaka/terraform-github-avm-res-githubrepository/examples/environments_and_secrets/README.md

 <!-- BEGIN_TF_DOCS -->
-# GitHub repository with branches and branch protection
+# GitHub repository with environments and secrets

-This deploys the module and has a starter for exercising branches.
-TODO needs more coverage.
+This deploys the module and has a starter for exercising environments & secrets.
+TODO more coverage required.

 ```hcl
 terraform {